IBM/monitor-custom-ml-engine-with-watson-openscale/test/README.md

 ./mytestenv/Scripts/activate   # Windows PowerShell
 ```

-* export the IP_ADDR and PORT of your running server:
+* export the IP_ADDR and PORT of your running server or use the default `127.0.0.1:5000`

 ```bash
 export IP_ADDR=<ip_address>